ReneeErnst/ravelry_playground/README.md

 Using the data available, I'd like to start by looking at:
 - What features are most important to determining the number of projects using the pattern?
-- Can well I predict the number of projects a pattern will have based on those features?
+- How well I predict the number of projects a pattern will have based on those features?